scottnorton-io/pci-dss-v4-article-series/rendered-markdown/appendix-a3-compliance-program-maturity.md

 - No formal assignment of control responsibilities.
 - Personnel unaware of their roles in maintaining PCI DSS compliance.
-- Controls only tested during audit windows.
+- Controls only tested during assessment windows.
 - Lack of documented evidence for continuous control monitoring and adjustment.

 ## Trusted Advisor (TA) Tip